- Here’s our quick pro tip for picking thickness planers

 - On/off toggle switch with safety lock.
 This ensures that the planer only powers on when you are ready to use it.

-- Quick change blade system.
-This allows for quick and easy blade replacement.
+- Quick change blade system. replace blades quickly and easily.

 Before buying a thickness planer…